ccarnicle/cascade_scaffold/CONTRACT_PLAN.md

 Notes:
 - There is no separate handler resource.
 The `Agent` is the callback handler.
 - All payment/schedule/organization details are tracked in `AgentDetails` keyed by the agent id and managed in `agentDetailsById`.
-- `executeCallback` will auto-register the agent if `data` is an `AgentRegistrationData` payload; otherwise it will panic when unregistered.
+- `executeCallback` auto-registers the agent if `data` is an `AgentCronConfig` payload; for action-only callbacks ("pause"/"cancel") it performs the action and returns.
+- On normal callbacks, the agent withdraws `paymentAmount` from the user vault (using the stored `flowWithdrawCap`) and deposits to the organization's FlowToken receiver derived from `organizationAddressByName`, then schedules the next callback.
 - `pause`, `unpause`, `cancel`, and `updatePaymentDetails` require registration.

 ---